drewm27/speakerrankings/portable/best-microphone-input.md

 title: Best Portable Bluetooth Speakers with Mic Input
 comments: true
 cover-img: "/assets/img/partyboxultimate.jpg"
-share-description: "Discover the best microphone-input speakers — expert-reviewed picks for crystal-clear sound, recording, streaming & more with built-in input options."
+share-description: "Expert rankings of 364 Bluetooth speakers with microphone input.
+Detailed specs, sound samples & EQ settings.
+Budget to premium picks from $230."
 ---

 This page summarizes the best portable Bluetooth speakers with microphone input of the 364 ranked on this website.
-Last updated on 02/05/2026.
+Last updated on 02/06/2026.
 The suggestions in this section are biased towards value speakers with microphone inputs and a reasonable frequency response.
 Keep in mind that bigger speakers have deeper bass, so always go as big as you can.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

 See this for [Speakers with Wireless Microphones](/portable/best-wireless-microphone/) or [Speakers with Built In Microphone For Calls](/portable/best-microphone/)